-It’s a tragedy if you stay in the same hotel as a school-trip group, though we (who used to be students having enjoyed school trips) don’t have any right to complain thinking back our own youth days.
-During the COVID, most of the school trips have been canceled, and I really feel sorry for them.
+It’s a tragedy if you stay in the same hotel as a school-trip group, though people (who used to be students having enjoyed school trips in Japan) don’t have any right to complain, thinking back their own youth days.
+Having said that, I really feel sorry for the school kids because most of the school trips have been canceled during the COVID.

-Many old buildings, though most of the students are not so interested
+Many old buildings in Kyoto, though most of the students are not so interested

 The most popular destination of high schools in Hokkaido is Kyoto and Nara, but I felt so bored at that time, to be honest.
 It required time for me to appreciate the true value of old temples and shrines.
 By the way, I’ve been studying property leasing business for few years.
 One of the keys to success is the management of loan condition and tax saving (depreciation period).
 The factors are influenced mainly by the legal durable years of properties.
 Can you believe this?
 The legal durable year of wooden buildings is stated to be only 22 years in Japan, though Horyuji temple in Nara was built about 1400 years ago and still exists without housing rehabilitation.

 Traditional old buildings in Kyoto, supported by ancient wisdom and skills